GeveoAu/blog/_posts/2022-11-18-Managing Project Dependencies with Git.md

 **Instance -1**

 Here, we are going to see how to add a new sub-repository to a parent repository.
-Initially, I have a repository named *“Parent-Repository-2”*  as the super repository used in this example.
-I have a sub-repository named *“submodule-one”* which I used in the previous example for the Git submodule.
+Initially, I have a repository named *Parent-Repository-2*  as the super repository used in this example.
+I have a sub-repository named *submodule-one* which I used in the previous example for the Git submodule.

 <img  src="/img/udith_7_2022_11_18.png" height="350 px" width="786 px" />